goadesign/clue/log/README.md

 [INFO] info message
 ```

-Note that setting the log level to `Debug` disables buffering and causes all log
+Note that enabling debug logging also disables buffering and causes all future
-messages to be written to the log output.
+log messages to be written to the log output.

 ## Log Output